 Here’s my only point, because I hear it again and again.
-Don’t take a false sense of confidence in the Enterprise just because your churn seems low / negative.
+Don’t take a false sense of confidence in the Enterprise just because your churn seems low / negative in the early and middle days.
 Or just because you’re automating a complex business process.

 It’s easier to switch than you think, given enough time.

 Your only choice is to make your customers truly happy.
 And see it rewarded in declining churn rates and increasing upgrade rates as measured over 3+ years.
 It will take you a long time to really see this.
 Your board and investors probably won’t even be able to see it.
 But if you’re Going Long — it’s almost all that matters.

 I’d like to hear more about that, about quantitative customer happiness.
 Net promoter score is one vehicle.
 Tracking NRR helps a lot, too.
 Be honest.
 Is your NRR top decile for your segment?